olcolcolc/xlsxMerger/README.md

 After execution, you'll receive new .xlsx files containing the sorted or merged data.

 ### Plans for Future Development
+- Improving code clarity and readability.
+- Refactoring code for better maintainability.
 - Adding more filtering options based on different criteria.
 - Grouping data by categories.
 - Creating a simple UI for executing actions without coding.